lowagner/fthis/README.md

 `fthis` terminal in case you want to check on the state of variables after some shell commands are run and you Ctrl+C the `fthis` terminal.

+try it out with `fthis test.sh` in one terminal, and then edit `test.sh` in a different window.  you can Ctrl+C the `fthis` terminal when you're done and continue with any desired commands/state there.

 ## how it works

 under the hood we create a bash function `fthis some_file` to avoid